16 Best Lens for Event Photography: (2023 Guide & Reviews)

 So, I highly recommend you get that flexibility and space in the issue.

-I highly recommend this if you want to get the best portrait shot on a budget for a lens under 600 $700.
+I highly recommend this to get the best portrait shot with a lens.

 So, is it worth it?